 One of the key advantages of this effect is that it keeps sol particles in continuous motion, such that the particles do not settle at the bottom further preventing the coagulation of the lyophobic sols.
 This type of motion increases the stability of a sol.

-1. Why true solution does not follow Brownian movement?
+1. Why true solution does not follow the Brownian movement?

-Ans: True solution have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.
+Ans: True solutions have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.

 2. How does the Brownian movement help in the stability of colloids?

 Ans: The random movement of sol particles do not allow dispersed phase particles to settle at the bottom and thus prevents their coagulation.

 3. Give any two examples of the Brownian movement.